Program Name Evolution

 Calling Ourselves Home: From Wilderness Therapy to Nature-Based Transpersonal Counseling

-As we welcome in a new cohort in the fall of 2024, we will be rolling out two changes: a new name and a redesigned curriculum that reflects the ongoing evolution of our program.
+In the fall of 2024, two changes were made: a new name and a redesigned curriculum that reflects the ongoing evolution of our program.
 As of next fall, our students will seek a concentration in Nature-Based Transpersonal Counseling, as part of their studies in Naropa’s Graduate School of Counseling.
 Our students will continue to receive a strong foundation in essential counseling skills while learning how to incorporate nature into their work in meaningful and rewarding ways.

 From the inception of the Transpersonal Wilderness Therapy program in 2002, our faculty and graduates have resisted the notion that nature lies outside of us and can mostly be experienced in wilderness, a place where, by definition, humans don’t really belong.
 Our new name recognizes that we are always seated firmly in nature.
 Grounded in our physical body, we belong to this world, and the world belongs to us–not to be dominated but to be cared for and appreciated.
 This sense of belonging is essential to our mental and physical health.